Alavi92/Unity/README.md

 You can watch the short video, showing how the 3D game looks like and how things work.

-You can download the complete projects using the following link: https://seafile.rlp.net/d/070d3c50a2e04709b624/
+You can download the complete projects using the following link.
+Note that the objective of the 2D game was for an interactive conversation in a 2D environment.
+The above-mentioned features belong to the 3D game. https://seafile.rlp.net/d/070d3c50a2e04709b624/